 Caltrain provides commuter rail service along the San Francisco Peninsula.
 To get from the San Jose Airport to the Santa Clara Caltrain Station, take the Airport Flyer-VTA Route #10 bus.
 The Airport Flyer makes a continuous loop between the Metro Light Rail Station, the Santa Clara Caltrain Station and the Airport Terminals.
 A new shuttle departs each designated stopping point approximately every 15-30 minutes from 5 a.m. to 11:30 p.m.
 One-way fare is $2.

 Caltrain fares are based on the number of zones that are partially or wholly traveled through by the passenger.
 There are two Caltrain stops in San Francisco: 22nd Street and Fourth Street.
 Both are in Zone 1.
 Allow a minimum of 60 minutes to arrive in San Francisco.
 Occasionally, the trip might take longer.
 For more information, see How to Get to San Francisco from San Jose.

 Prices vary for shuttle service from SJC.
 There are also multiple options and special prices for traveling groups.
 You can call or make your reservation online.

 Amtrak offers a comfortable and enjoyable way to get to San Francisco.
 The city is served via Thruway bus connections at Emeryville.
 Ride with the convenience of amenities and picturesque scenery right outside your window as you explore what the Bay Area has to offer.

-- From the North, take the Coast Starlight from Seattle and Portland, or the Capitol Corridor from Sacramento.
+- From the North, take the Coast Starlight from Seattle and Portland.

-- From the South, the Coast Starlight travels daily from Los Angeles, and the San Joaquin offers departures from Bakersfield and Fresno.
+- From the South, the Coast Starlight travels daily from Los Angeles

 - From the East, the California Zephyr travels from Chicago and Denver daily.